barsoom/gridlook/README.md

 ## More information with conventions

-If you [configure your mails](http://henrik.nyh.se/2012/08/sendgrid-metadata-and-rails/) to include the mailer as a category containing a "#", e.g. "CustomerMailer#signup", that information will be shown at the top.
+If you [configure your mails](http://henrik.nyh.se/2012/08/sendgrid-metadata-and-rails/) to include the mailer as a category containing a "#", e.g. "CustomerMailer#signup", that information will be shown at the top and can be filtered.

 ## Notes